 For the best view choose fullscreen and the highest resolution

-Family history indexes list any content useful for genealogists.
-The most common type of family history indexes are birth, death and marriage notices (BDMs), and other types of personal notices such as memoriams, anniversaries, engagements, etc. There are other types of family history indexes such as ships passengers lists, arrivals and departures of ships, missing friends notices, wills, inquests and probate notices.
+Family history indexes can include a variety of records that are useful for genealogists.
+The most common type of family history indexes are birth, death and marriage notices (BDMs), and personal notices such as memoriams, anniversaries, engagements, etc. There are also indexes that cover ships passengers lists, arrivals and departures of ships, missing friends notices, wills, inquests and probate notices.

 Some useful online family history newspaper indexes are:

 Use the Publication drop down box to search through the Herald Sun and several other Australian titles, including the Geelong Advertiser, the Mercury, the Adelaide Advertiser and the Courier Mail.

 See also - Newspapers Indexes Genealogy for an extensive list of newspaper indexes useful for family history researchers.